armbian/documentation/docs/contribute/index.md

     - You must have access to the hardware you applied to maintain
     - You must have a Github ID which should be listed in the documentation
     - You must have a forums account
-    - You must have an Jira account and keep track of issues filed for your board
+    - You must keep track of the [GitHub issues](https://github.com/armbian) filed for your board
     - You must make sure [Armbian management](https://www.armbian.com/maintainer-registry/) has been informed of all of the above IDs for our documentation
     - You should know Armbian basics like how to get an Armbian image run on your hardware and do basic debugging, ideally via serial console
     - Knowledge in development, writing code and so on is optional but welcome